- Shell 68.8%

 USER_NAMEspecifies the username to be created.
 If this is not set, no user will be created. -

 USER_ID(optional) the numeric ID of the user.
 If not set, the container will choose a UID.
-Note that a container-chosen UID is not guarantteed to be consistent across invocations or container versions. -
+Note that a container-chosen UID is not guaranteed to be consistent across invocations or container versions. -

 HOMEDIR(optional) The$HOMEdirectory of the user.
 If not set, a suitable default will be used. -